bitwarden/help/_articles/account/biometrics.md

 ---
 layout: article
-title: Authentication with biometrics
+title: Unlocking with biometrics
 categories: [account-management, organizations]
 featured: false
 popular: false
-tags: [authentication, face id, touch id, hello, windows, mac, ios, android]
+tags: [unlock, face id, touch id, hello, windows, mac, ios, android]
 ---

-## Authentication
+## Unlocking

 After logging into your Bitwarden account using your Master Password and any two-step login (if enabled) - you can leverage your device’s biometrics capabilities to unlock your vault faster.